kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 ## Code Freeze

-Once Code Freeze starts, all issues still in the upcoming release **must** have labels of `approved-for-milestone` and `priority/critical-urgent`.
-This means that on the morning before Code Freeze begins you need to go through the open issues (and PRs) which are approved-for-milestone but not marked critical-urgent and poke the owners reminding them that in the next day Code Freeze will mean any issues not marked both approved-for-milestome and critical-urgent will be kicked out of the milestone by the bot.
+Once Code Freeze starts, all issues still in the upcoming release **must** have a priority label of `priority/critical-urgent`.
+This means that on the morning before Code Freeze begins you need to go through the open issues (and PRs) which are approved-for-milestone but not marked critical-urgent and poke the owners reminding them that in the next day Code Freeze will mean any issues not marked `priority/critical-urgent` will be kicked out of the milestone by the bot.

 After this, you need to monitor all of these issues to make sure that daily progress is made on them.
 Theoretically, issue owners/SIGs are supposed to make a daily status comment in the issue, but this is seldom followed.
 You also will need to send daily reminders/queries about stuck PRs.